Body and Soul (EP)

 Body and Soul is the third EP by the Sisters of Mercy, recorded in March 1984.
 It was the first release under a distribution contract with WEA, issued on 12" vinyl on 4 June 1984 by Merciful Release, the band's label.
 The EP was never released on CD, but the title track was included on the A Slight Case of Overbombing collection.
+All songs are credited to Andrew Eldritch, but according to Wayne Hussey's book Salad Daze, the music to the song Body and Soul was written by Hussey who for contractual reasons didn't get a credit.